mousepawmedia/devdocs/network/source/tools/cpp.rst

 =========================

 There are many IDEs available for the C++ and C languages.
-Personally, we recommend and support :ref:`vscode` or :ref:`codeblocks`.
+Personally, we recommend and support :ref:`vscode`.
 Otherwise, there are plenty of other options out there.

 Optionally, you could just use a plain text editor and a terminal to work with C++.
 (A couple of us do actually use Vim!)